ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: meas_hysteresis_percent

     Digital hysteresis that is used in several of the scalar waveform measurements.
-This attribute specifies the percentage of the full-scale vertical range for the hysteresis window size.
+This property specifies the percentage of the full-scale vertical range for the hysteresis window size.
     Default: 2%